Comparing The Top 3 Vocal Synthesizers

 Pros:

-• Realistic voices thanks to granular synthesis
+• Realistic voices through granular synthesis

-• Simple, intuitive plugin
+• User-friendly and intuitive plugin

 Cons:

-• Requires internet connection
+• Needs an internet connection

-• No multi-language dictionary
+• No multi-language dictionary available

 Conclusion